Mission Statement for Findley's Driving School of Nuneaton

 Code of conduct

-Standards in professional life are a necessity and happy to be a signatory to the Driving Instructors Voluntary Code of Conduct.
+Standards in professional life are a necessity and I am happy to be a signatory to the Driving Instructors Voluntary Code of Conduct.
+I have developed a Terms and Conditions section within this website to detail for you not only what is expected from you but the standard that you may expect from me.

-I have long been a member of NADDIA which is a body of instructors who meet monthly to discuss any matters which affect our industry.
-Keeping up to date on the latest changes as they happen and discussing techniques with other professionals (or at least, the ones that can be bothered) is a valuable experience.
+I have long been a member of the Nuneaton And District Driving Instructors Association (NADDIA) which is a body of instructors who meet monthly to discuss any matters which affect our industry.
+Keeping up to date on the latest changes as they happen and discussing techniques with other professionals is a valuable experience.

-Every instructor is an individual.
-There is no doubt about that.
-Through experience I am continually refining my explanations and techniques.
+Every instructor is an individual, there is no doubt about that, just as every driver on the road behaves in their own way.
+Through experience I am continually refining my explanations and techniques to reflect the prevelant road conditions.
 This certainly comes in handy when you consider the continuous changes that are taking place within the day to day driving experience.
 Ask anyone who has held a full driving licence for a few years and I am certain they will agree that driving has, and continues, to change.
 Not always for the better.
 My instruction has evolved to reflect those changes.

 I do my best to ensure that every aspect of your customer experience is a positive one.
 The workforce of Findley's Driving School comprises me.
 That's it!
 I am willingly assisted by family members who will take messages if you choose to ring the home number, but apart from that, I am it.